It’s an understatement that great leadership is challenging and rare. And leading data science teams has unique challenges:

 Which project process should you implement?
-Jeff provides some general answers to help answer that in his 3 Steps to Define an Effective Data Science Process post.
+Jeff provides some general answers to help answer that in his process post.
 But the specific answer is highly dependent on your team and the type of problems you are solving.

 Of course, selecting a team process is just half the battle, the other half is making sure your team is properly trained in using the process within a data science context.

 For a deeper dive, explore the Data Science Team Lead course or our consulting services.

 4. Build the Right Data Science Team

 Like any good team, a data science team needs to have the right people to get the job done.
 And just like your team process, your team composition is dependent on the organizational structure, the company culture, and the type of problem you’re trying to solve.

 If you’re new to the field, avoid the common misconception that a fully-functional data science team just has a bunch of data scientists.
 Rather, it has all the needed roles to deliver a solution.
 In some circumstances, this might indeed be heavily data scientist-focused.
 But probably you need a diverse set of roles including business analysts, data architects, data engineers, machine learning engineers, a project manager, product manager, and of course data scientists.